fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 * No hyphen / dash
 * No special characters
 * Avoid abbreviations
-* If your Variable Template name consists of more than one word, combine it with CamelCase, e.g. Species detected -> "SpeciesDetected".
+* If your Variable Template name consists of more than one word, combine it with CamelCase, e.g. scientific name -> "scientificName".

 **Short Name**